 See Related: Best German Food to Try

-2. Explore the Old Town
+2. Old Town (Heidelberg Altstadt)

-The Hauptstraße, also known as the shopping way, is a long street dividing the Old Town from Bismarckplatz all through to the Rathaus.
-The long walking area consists of numerous shops, charming old buildings, cafes, and restaurants.
+The Hauptstraße, the main throughway, is a long street dividing the old town from Bismarckplatz to the Rathaus.
+The long walking area features numerous shops, charming old buildings, cafes, and restaurants.

-3. Karl Theodor Bridge
+3. Karl-Theodor Bridge

 4. Heidelberg University

 To many people, the former student prison is usually the most memorable place.
-The place served as a 24-hour incarceration center for students found misbehaving within the university.
-The incarcerations are evident today through the many graffiti the students left during their time there.
+The prison served as an incarceration center for students found misbehaving within the university, with stays lasting from two days up to four weeks.

 5. German Apothecary Museum

 Address: Schloss Heidelberg, Schlosshof, 1, 69117 Heidelberg, Germany

 Heidelberg’s German Apothecary Museum houses one of the largest collections of pharmacology artifacts in the entire world.
 This museum goes by various names, such as the German Pharmacy Museum or the Deutsches Apotheken-Museum, and is one of the main Heidelberg tourist attractions.